Zelah Clarke: Career

-She is best known for playing Jane Eyre in the 1983 British television serial Jane Eyre, an adaptation of Charlotte Brontë's novel of the same name, produced for the BBC.
+Clark is best known for playing Jane Eyre in the 1983 British television serial Jane Eyre, an adaptation of Charlotte Brontë's novel of the same name, produced for the BBC.
 The serial also starred Timothy Dalton as Edward Rochester.
 Clarke lamented in an interview that the role of Jane had virtually ended her career.
-She had received good reviews but work dried up while her co-star Timothy Dalton became a star.
+She had received good reviews, she conceded, but for her, work had dried up while her co-star Timothy Dalton had become a star.

-Zelah Clarke was nominated for a 1985 CableACE Award for Actress in a Movie or Miniseries for her portrayal of Jane Eyre.
+Clarke was nominated for a 1985 CableACE Award for Actress in a Movie or Miniseries for her portrayal of Jane Eyre.

-She has continued to undertake voice work recording audiobooks including, Nina Bawdin's Outside Child and Carrie's War, and Three Legged Friends.
+Clarke has continued to undertake voice work recording audiobooks including, Nina Bawdin's Outside Child and Carrie's War, and Three Legged Friends.

 Reviews

-Ed Hulse from Barnes and Noble wrote of Clarke's performance, " ... [she] makes a properly soulful Jane: reserved but courageous in her quiet way."
+Ed Hulse from Barnes and Noble wrote of Clarke's performance as Jane Eyre, " ... [she] makes a properly soulful Jane: reserved but courageous in her quiet way."

 Mike Cummings for the All Movie Guide wrote, Rarely has a motion picture presented a tale of romance with such subtlety, sensitivity, and power as this 1983 Julian Amyes adaptation of the Charlotte Bronte classic Jane Eyre.
 Credit Zelah Clarke (Jane) and Timothy Dalton (Edward Fairfax Rochester) for the success of the film.
 Perfectly cast in their roles as lovers separated by untold secrets and repressed emotions, they act beautifully together, mixing chemistry and charisma to produce the kind of magic that holds audiences in thrall.